shengj1ang/READMEs/README.md

 	•	Data Used: 20 bytes

-This is still much larger than the original integer-only version (72 bytes program, 2 bytes data), but smaller than your earlier mixed float/int build, because now the compiler can use float routines consistently.
+This is still much larger than the original integer-only version (72 bytes program, 2 bytes data), but smaller than the earlier mixed float/int build, because now the compiler can use float routines consistently.

 Try the same calculation in Excel and/or Python and/or MATLAB.
 Note you will need to ensure that enough significant figures are displayed to see what is happening (at least 16 decimal places)